SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/translation.md

 without counting Mako and HTML code.
 The number it provides is suitable for you to share with a translation vendor.

+Note that if you have several YAML pathways in your interview, you may encounter duplicate phrases across the translation files.
+Most vendors will have an automated method to detect this.

 ## Variables used in translated interviews

 * `enable_al_language`: defaults to True, turning it off can partially ensure the language system in AssemblyLine doesn't interfere with existing language systems.
 It should be relatively easy for authors to migrate to this new system though.
 * `al_user_default_language`: can be controlled by interview author, this determines the language when the user makes no selection of their own.
 Defaults to "en".
-* `al_interview_languages`: a list of language codes, presumably ISO-639-1 (Alpha-2), like ["en","es"] etc. They should exist in the languages.yml file if you would like to display in the native language.
-The author can provide their own languages.yml file.
+* `al_interview_languages`: a list of language codes, presumably ISO-639-1 (Alpha-2), like ["en","es"] etc. The Assembly Line also contains a translation of several common language codes into the native-language version of the language (e.g., `es` is translated as `Español`).
 * `al_user_language`: normally set via a dropdown menu or passed as a URL argument, this stores the user's current selected language

 ## Make the translation file available in your interview